Levi’s Long History In Denim

 Feature #4: Red Tab

-It was the year 1936 that Levi’s Jeans introduced their famous Red Tab onto the right back pocket of their jeans.
-The Red Tab was created to differentiate from their competitors.
+It was the year 1936 that Levi’s introduced their famous Red Tab onto the right back pocket of their jeans.
+The Red Tab was created to differentiate it from its competitors.
 This was because a lot of their competitors were also using dark denim and also arcuates on the back pockets.
-The colour red for the Red Tab was chosen because it contrasted well with the dark denim and was easy to see.
+The color red for the Red Tab was chosen because it contrasted well with the dark denim and was easy to see.
 The idea to place a red folded cloth ribbon in the structural seam of a rear patch pocket came from the National sales manager Chris Lucier of the brand.

 The word LEVI’S is stitched in white in all capital letters on one side only of the tab in the beginning.
-During the early ’50’s they changed the Red Tab into a double-sided Red Tab which means that on both sides of the tab LEVI’S was written.
+During the early 1950’s they changed the Red Tab into a double-sided Red Tab which means that on both sides of the tab LEVI’S was written.

 Vintage ‘Big E’ tab on a vintage pair of Levi’s 501XX from the ’60’s.
 See more detail shots of this pair here.